alexmat2on/Pictualize/README.md

 CS 336 DB Project, made in [Flask](https://code.tutsplus.com/tutorials/creating-a-web-app-from-scratch-using-python-flask-and-mysql--cms-22972).

 ## Summary
+Dear Professor Connor,

 The `sql` folder in this repo contains all the SQL code.
 It contains the definition of our schemas, stored procedures, and triggers for a complete project as per the specs.

+When users create new memes, they must select a meme template from their saved library.
+Of course, when the account is newly created, they _have_ no saved meme templates.
+Thus, we created a trigger called `TR_addDefaultTemplates` which executes **AFTER INSERT** on the `Users` table.
+Here's how it works:

+There is a special user called `god`.
+Through this account, we upload all templates that we wish to be default templates.
+A SQL View called `DefaultTemplates` uses a natural join to display all Template Image IDs belonging to `god`.

+The trigger will execute after a new user is inserted, and it iterates through the `DefaultTemplates` view and saves the same image IDs to `NEW.userID`.
+Thus, the new user now has all the same templates that `god` has.

+There is another special feature related to the `god` account.
+If you login with the username `god`, you'll expose the **godview** feature. **Godview** is a web tool that displays all the data from any table in the database in an HTML table, for your convenience.
+You can see all the data in the database, and also verify that using the app will properly change the database (creating a new meme creates a new record in the `Posts` table, for instance).

 ## To-Do
 - [x] ~~Add asset branding~~